AceBurgundy/CustomCTkDialog/README.md

 ## 🔒 TestPyPI & PyPI Upload Permissions

-To maintain the integrity and security of the package, only the **project owner** and designated **maintainers** have permission to upload new versions to:
+To protect users and maintain high-quality releases, upload permissions for both **TestPyPI** and **PyPI** are limited to the **project owner** and approved **maintainers**.

+This ensures:

-* **TestPyPI**
+* Secure, trusted releases
-* **PyPI**
+* Proper version control

-This ensures that releases are carefully reviewed and that users receive safe, consistent updates.

-If you are not currently a maintainer, you will not be able to upload new versions, even if you have:

-* Your own API token
-* Your own TestPyPI or PyPI account
-* A local project with the same package name
+* A consistent publishing workflow

-### How to become a maintainer
+### Want to become a maintainer?

-If you would like to assist with publishing or maintaining the project:

 1. Open an issue on GitHub expressing your interest.
-2. Contact the project owner to request maintainer access.
+2. Contact the project owner.
-3. Once approved, you will be added under **Settings → Collaborators** and can use your API token to upload new releases.
+3. Once approved, your account will be added under **Settings → Collaborators**, enabling you to publish updates.

-We appreciate contributions from the community and want to ensure that all releases remain reliable and secure for everyone.
+Your contributions are valued — thank you for helping improve the project!

 ## 🤝 Contributing

 * Pull requests welcome!
-* For JS folder-picker improvements: modify `/js-folder-picker/` and rebuild the ZIP.
-* Push new releases to GitHub so `electron_loader` can fetch them automatically.
+* JS improvements must be rebuilt before packaging.
+* Release updates through GitHub to support the runtime downloader.

 ## 📝 License